pauloelias/eslint-config-pelias/README.md

 These are the settings I use for Eslint and Prettier.

 They are a slightly opinionated and have been fine-tuned while working with [modern JavaScript](https://javascript.info) and [react](https://reactjs.org).
-This config can be easily extended to accomodate how you (and/or your team works).
+This config can be easily extended to accomodate how you and/or your team work.

 This package is heavily inspired by [Wes Bos's `No-Sweat™ Eslint and Prettier Setup`](https://github.com/wesbos/eslint-config-wesbos/)... hence the blatant rip-off of his documentation (thanks [Wes](https://twitter.com/wesbos)!).